Skip to content

 Home to the Parker family for several generations, Saltram is a Georgian jewel, rich with original collections and architecture.
 An elegant façade built around a much earlier house, it was acquired by George Parker in 1712 and today provides a fascinating glimpse into upper class life at the time.

-How did a local boy come to have such an impact on the art world?
-And why will you find so many of his works here at Saltram?
+Angelica Kauffman (1741-1807) was one of the leading history painters of her day and a founding member of the Royal Academy who led a renewed interest in classical art.
+Depicting stories that reflect on history, politics, and the role of women.
+How did she come to have such an impact on the art world?
+And why will you find so many of her works here at Saltram?

 The Saloon carpet Axminster re-weave